AstralisSomnium/Spread_Desktop/README.md

 # Software

 We support true decentralization, this means pushing single pool operators.
-The unique advantage of our software is for small and big delegators to have guaranteed rewards and support true decentralization:
+The unique advantage of our software is for small and big delegators to have guaranteed rewards and support true decentralization.

+Overview of the SPRD software:
 1. Brings awareness
    1. The software shows the true decentralization potential and helps to choose a pool for delegator
 1. Helps choosing a pool
    1. Over 2000 registred stake pools are a lot.
 No doubt, it’s a hard choice if you need to pick one.
 SPRD is a tool to make the choice simpler and faster.
 1. Ensures delegators rewards
+   1. If the desired pool owns too low ADA for mining a block then the software collects all  “committed” delegators.
+When enough delegators are found then all of them are notified in order to make the delegation happen!

 ## No release so far!